The 6KZ8 Triode-Pentode (R-4 Crystal Oscillator/Premixer)

 Just Say No to 6HS6 Scalpers

-There is no reason Drake 4-line owners should obsess about 6HS6 replacement (which fixation feeds scalpers who jack up the price of the tube to over $20 apiece); the 6AH6 is essentially the same tube.
+Multiple Drake products of the 1960s used the 6HS6 pentode for received-signal and oscillator-system mixing.
+In the early 2020s, new 6HS6s cost over $20 on Ebay as a result of scalpers charging what the traffic will bear.
+There is no reason Drake 4-line owners should obsess about 6HS6 replacement; the 6AH6 is essentially the same tube.
 (Don't get stuck on the slight difference in their specified transconductance [gm]); tube-to-tube variation within a type, and across both of those types, will include both tubes' published gm values—and of course in practice gm depends on exactly the operating conditions set up by associated resistors.)
-That said, I strongly recommend having a look at the 6DK6/8136, which is equivalent to or better than the 6AH6/6HS6 in every respect aside from requiring less heater power and having swapped G3 and K connections.
+That said, I strongly recommend having a look at the 6DK6/8136, which in Drake applications is equivalent to or better than the 6AH6/6HS6 in every respect aside from requiring less heater power and having swapped G3 and K connections.
 I've rewired the first mixer in my R-4A to use a 6DK6, and it works just fine.
 (Resistance must be added across the 6DK6 heater to make the replacement draw 0.45 A. If you sub a 6AH6 or resistance-bridged 6DK6/8136 for a 6HS6, also verify that voltage division across the set's seriesed-heater tubes is within spec for all tubes involved.)

 So why did Drake use the 6HS6 instead of the 6AH6 if the 6HS6 being "hotter" (higher transconductance) is not the reason?
-I think the reason is that the 6HS6 has a controlled heater-warmup-time characteristic ("11 seconds," a standard specification) and the 6AH6 doesn't.
-This difference can be quite important in seriesed-paralleled heater arrangements such as those used most, if not, all R-4-series receivers, as (in a two-seriesed-same-heater-volage-tubes example), the tube that comes to temperature first ends up overheated while its partner remains underheated.
+We may need to look no further than cost; in the 1963 Allied Radio catalog, the net price of the 6AH6 is $2.35 and the 6HS6 is $1.25.
+(Meanwhile, the at-least-as-good 6DK6 was selling for $1.18...)
+As a possible technical justification for the choice, the 6HS6 has a controlled heater-warmup-time characteristic ("11 seconds," a standard specification) and the 6AH6 doesn't.
+This difference can be quite important in seriesed-paralleled heater arrangements such as those used in all R-4-series receivers except the R-4C, as (in a two-seriesed-same-heater-volage-tubes example), the tube that comes to temperature first ends up overheated while its partner remains underheated.
 (The first time I series-connected the heaters of two 6AG7 pentodes across 12.6 V, after a minute's warmup the heater voltage of one was 8 and the heater voltage of the other was 4.6!)
-Cross-paralleling seriesed-heater tubes (as is done in some Drakes and in the BC-348 military receiver, among perhaps others) tends to equalize such unequal heating, but using tubes with controlled heater warmup times can help considerably in keeping heater voltages within spec as tubes age and are replaced over the life of a set.
+Cross-paralleling seriesed-heater tubes tends to equalize such unequal heating, but using tubes with controlled heater warmup times can help considerably in keeping heater voltages within spec as tubes age and are replaced over the life of a set.

 Your S-Meter as Questionable Diagnostics Tool